beegee115/portfolio/index.markdown

 However, I can share this work on our website, where I collaborated closely with our co-founders and HR team on initial product and company positioning.
 In addition to the content writing, I was also responsible for the info graphics and artwork.
 (I'm not an graphics designer, but I selected and modified stock graphics used.)

 Click a thumbnail to view a screen capture (PNG) of the depicted web page.
+(You may need to zoom in to read the text.)

 [![Ario website homepage](assets/thumb--ario-homepage.jpg)](assets/ario--homepage.png)
 [![Ario careers page](assets/thumb--ario-careers.jpg)](assets/ario--careers.png)